Some roads reopened in Brazil though truck strike persists

-SAO PAULO (Reuters) - Striking truckers lifted their blockade of dozens of highways in Brazil after police began fining and arresting protesters, though strike organizers said they had no plans to end their stoppage now in its 10th day.
+SAO PAULO, Feb 27 (Reuters) - Striking truckers lifted their blockade of dozens of highways in Brazil after police began fining and arresting protesters, though strike organizers said they had no plans to end their stoppage now in its 10th day.

-Road blockages were reported at 61 locations in 6 states on Friday, down from 88 road blocks the previous day, according to the latest report from highway police.
+Road blockages were reported at 59 locations across six states on Friday down from the Thursday count of 88 road blocks, according to the latest report from highway police.
 Most protesting drivers rejected an initial government offer and negotiations were not scheduled to resume until March 10.

-By late Friday, blockages were up slightly from earlier in the day.
-Still, a spokesman for Paranagua port said 514 soy trucks had arrived on Friday, up from 255 trucks the same time on Thursday.
+Even so, a spokesman for Paranagua port said 514 soy trucks had arrived on Friday, up from 255 trucks at the same time on Thursday.
 Brazil is the world’s No. 2 soy producer and a top global supplier.

-Silos at Paranagua, Brazil’s second-largest soy export port, now have enough soybeans to keep filling ships until March 3 rather than March 2, spokeswoman Ceres Battistelli said.
+Silos at Paranagua, the second-largest soy export port in Brazil, now have enough soybeans to keep filling ships until March 3 rather than March 2, spokeswoman Ceres Battistelli said.

 “That buys us one more day we could load ships without running out of soybeans,” Battistelli said.